kokkos/kokkos-kernels/docs/source/API/sparse/par_ilut.rst

 Parameters
 ==========

-:max_iter_: Hard cap on the number of par_ilut iterations
+:max_iter: Hard cap on the number of par_ilut iterations
-:residual_norm_delta_stop_: When the change in residual from
+:residual_norm_delta_stop: When the change in residual from
                            iteration to iteration drops below
                            this, the algorithm will stop (even if max_iters has not been hit).
 If this is set to zero, computing residual step will be skipped which can reduce overall memory use and speed up the individual iterations (it will always do max_iter iterations though).
-:fill_in_limit_: The threshold for removing candidates
+:fill_in_limit: The threshold for removing candidates
                 from the intermediate L and U is set such that the resulting sparsity pattern has
                 at most `fill_in_limit` times the number
                 of non-zeros of the ILU(0)
                 factorization.
 This selection is executed
                 separately for both factors L and U. A higher fill limit (2 or 3) may be necessary for very sparse matrices to achieve a good preconditioner but this will increase the resources needed by par_ilut.
-:async_update_: Whether compute LU factors should do asychronous
+:async_update: Whether compute LU factors should do asychronous
                updates.
 When ON, the algorithm will usually converge faster but it makes the algorithm non-deterministic.
-:verbose_: Print information while executing par_ilut
+:verbose: Print information while executing par_ilut

 Example
 =======